-Prof. Gary Packham is currently Pro Vice Chancellor (PVC) and Dean of the Faculty of Business and Law at Anglia Ruskin University.
-He leads a team of over 100 academic and 35 administrative staff who are responsible for delivering world class business, management, leadership and finance research and education to 3,000 on campus students and a further 2.500 students studying at one of the Faculty’s UK or international Associate Colleges.
+He was previously Dean of the Faculty of Business and Law, leading a team of over 100 academic and 35 administrative staff responsible for delivering world class business, management, leadership and finance research and education to 3,000 on campus students and a further 2,500 students studying at one of the Faculty’s UK or international Associate Colleges.

 During his leadership, the Faculty enjoyed significant success, securing world leading research status in the REF in 2021 and 2014.
 In addition, Prof Packham oversaw the successful reorganisation and rebranding of the Faculty of Business and Law, and the introduction of new undergraduate and postgraduate curricula, and returned the Faculty back to a healthy financial surplus position.

 The Faculty also successfully delivered a suite of leading work based learning and degree apprenticeship programmes for organisations such as Barclays, The Co-operative, Harrods, Tri-Services (MoD), UPS and Wilmot Dixon.

 As part of his PVC role, Gary has responsibility for international development and employability, entrepreneurship and innovation across the institution.
 During this period, Anglia Ruskin University received two awards for entrepreneurship – the Times Higher Education Award for Entrepreneurial University of the Year (2014) and the Duke of York University Entrepreneurship Award (2016) as part of the Lloyds Bank National Business Awards.

 Previously, he led the research, third stream and engagement agenda for the Faculty as Deputy Dean (Research and Enterprise) leading the dramatic transformation of the Business School’s research and external engagement activities over the previous two years.